 LONG-TERM PLANNING - LOWER MANHATTAN PLANNING STUDIES AND IMPROVEMENTS -- The City of New York is leading two studies to help identify and address challenges in Lower Manhattan.
 These are the East River Waterfront Study and the Transportation Planning Study. --The East River Waterfront study is the first step in claiming this waterfront for use by New York's residents, workers and visitors.
 Initially dedicated to shipping and industrial uses, the East River waterfront today has been largely abandoned.
 Where today there are empty piers and vacant buildings, tomorrow there can be extraordinary cultural facilities, unique recreational spaces and amenities.
 In early 2004, consultants were selected to lead four related studies which will help create a comprehensive plan for the waterfront that articulates potential uses, facilities and programs; relies on world class design principles; integrates with surrounding communities and traffic patterns; and safeguards the ecological habitat for all species.
 The studies include urban design, marine ecology, traffic engineering, and regulatory counsel.
-As of March 31, 2006, work related to this activity was substantially complete.
-Spending in the quarter is the result of previous quarters' activity.
+As of June 30, 2006, work related to this project was substantially complete.

-Grantee Activity ID:P-Env-7708 Projected Start Date:02/01/2002
+P-Env-7708 02/01/2002